Sparronator9999/OpenBootCamp/README.md

 - A config application.
 Learn to edit XML for now.
 - A few power saving features:
-  - Turn off keyboard backlight when closing laptop lid (something which I would've thought would be done in hardware/drivers, but here we are)
   - Set keyboard backlight state based on power source or battery charge (e.g. low battery, switching between AC and battery power)
-  - Turn off keyboard backlight when keyboard is inactive
 - Fan control + sensor monitoring?
-  - Hopefully this will be doable without adversely affecting battery life (unlike MacsFanControl, which seems to install a driver that stays running even after quitting the program that saps battery life and doesn't uninstall until a reboot)
+  - Hopefully this will be doable without adversely affecting battery life (unlike MacsFanControl, which seems to install a driver that stays running even after quitting the program that saps battery life (even when doing nothing) and doesn't uninstall until a reboot)
   - Possible thanks to [SMCKit](https://github.com/beltex/SMCKit) existing
     (yes, I know it's for macOS, but having a look at the source was what allowed me to figure out what some of the `MacHALDriver.sys` IOCTLs were